Outdoor adventure is the promise made to boys when they join Scouting. Boys yearn for outdoor programs that stir their imagination and interest.

 Aquatics: Safety Afloat

 Safety Afloat has been developed to promote boating and boating safety and to set standards for safe unit activity afloat.
-Before a BSA group may engage in an excursion, expedition, or trip on the water (canoe, raft, sailboat, motorboat, rowboat, floating in an inner tube, or other craft), adult leaders for such activity must complete Safety Afloat Training, No. 34159, have a commitment card, No. 34242, with them, and be dedicated to full compliance with all ninepoints of Safety Afloat.
+Before a BSA group may engage in an excursion, expedition, or trip on the water (canoe, raft, sailboat, motorboat, rowboat, floating in an inner tube, or other craft), adult leaders for such activity must complete Safety Afloat Training, have a commitment card, No. 34242, with them, and be dedicated to full compliance with all nine points of Safety Afloat.

-There are dozens of universities, BSA local councils, and religious, civic, and military organizations offer college scholarships to Scouts.
-Some scholarships are needs-based; others are merit-based.
-There are many Awards as a Scout you can earn, training you can attend, and opportunities for advancement.
+There are many awards, as a Scout, that you can earn, training you can attend, and opportunities for advancement.
 Check out this section to learn more about moving forward with your Scout training and see some of the many programs BSA has put together for the experience of a lifetime!

 Organized camping is a creative, educational experience in cooperative group living in the outdoors.
 It uses the natural surroundings to contribute significantly to physical, mental, spiritual, and social growth.
 Cub Scouting offers camping opportunities for Cub Scouts through day camps, resident camps, Webelos den overnight campouts, council-organized family camps, and pack overnighters.

 Since 1910, conservation has been an integral part of the Boy Scouts of America.
 The BSA has been a positive force in conservation and environmental efforts.
 Scouts have rendered distinguished public service by helping to conserve wildlife, energy, forests, soil, and water.
 Past generations of Scouts have been widely recognized for undertaking conservation Good Turn action projects in their local communities.